DaveHaymes/ReactNFLPlayerAPI/README.md

 ## API Reference

 This project uses the ESPN API to fetch data about teams and players.
-Documentation for the ESPN API can be found at [ESPN API Documentation](#).

-## Contributing

-We welcome contributions from the community.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) document for more details on how to submit pull requests, report issues, and suggest enhancements.

 ## Versioning